vigneshbhuvan-nus/tp/docs/UserGuide.md

 ### 4.2.1 Arrowed Brackets

 Words in `<Arrowed Brackets>` are compulsory inputs supplied by you.
-They are generally names or translations that are unique to each input.
+They are generally words or translations that are unique to each input.

 E.g `new <NAME OF NEW DECK>` is a command that creates a new deck with the input, `NAME OF NEW DECK`